ARMmbed/yotta/docs/reference/commands.md

  * `yotta --plain <subcommand>`: Don't use coloured output.
  * `yotta --noninteractive <subcommand>`: Don't wait for user input.
+ * `yotta --target <targetname>`: Override the currently set target for this command (useful when isolating several instances of yotta)
+ * `yotta --config <configfile or JSON>`: Override the target and application-defined [configuration](/reference/config.html).
+This is useful in CI infrastructure to easily change the configuration for a particular build.

 ## <a href="#yotta-init" name="yotta-init">#</a> yotta init
 #### Synopsis